GoogleCloudPlatform/monitoring-dashboard-samples/alerts/rabbitmq/README.md

 When the unroutable message rate is greater than a threshold, then the consumers are not getting every message.

 ## Low deliverable messages alert
-When the deliverable message rate are lower than a threshold, then there may be an issue with a producer or routing logic.
+When the deliverable message rate is lower than a threshold, then there may be an issue with a producer or routing logic.